mertnuhoglu/study/clj/datomic.md

 ### The REST API and clients

-## The Datomic Information Model by Rich Hickey
+## Article: The Datomic Information Model by Rich Hickey

 https://www.infoq.com/articles/Datomic-Information-Model/